rxantos/tubras/tools/irrb/doc/export_panel.rst

 conveniently appears on all of the **irrB** custom panels.

 **Out Directory** - The base directory where exported content will be stored.
-If left blank, **irrB** will pop up Blender's directory selection dialog.
+If left blank, **irrB** will display Blender's directory selection dialog.

 **Scene** - Check box used to control whether or not a scene file (".irr") is generated.
 If checked, an Irrlicht scene file is written to the selected output directory.
 The